with this. Read more about the Cookies used here.

 Our grass cutting teams cut around planted bulbs such as daffodils.
 These areas are not cut until around June, after the daffodil season has died down.
 This is usually around the 3rd cut of the season.
 If we’re informed of an unusual species of wildflower such as an orchid, we will take advice from Council’s Principal Ecologist and amend our mowing programme to avoid harm.

 A private access is defined as an access that goes back onto non-highway land.
 When we undertake a single swathe along the route we will continue the 1m swathe across the private access but we don’t cut back the visibility splay around the access, this is the property owners responsibility.

-Most hedges are privately owned.
-We only own around 275 hedges across the county and routine cutting is restricted to between October and February to avoid bird nesting season.
+Most hedges are privately owned and we are currently only responsible for cutting hedges in just 250 locations across the county.
+Routine cutting is restricted to between October and February to avoid bird nesting season and fit around the grass cutting programme.
 Hedges are only cut for safety reasons and not appearance, to ensure branches do not overhang the highway or footway.

 Edging back requests

 Edging back of footways is usually done outside of the grass cutting season between October and March.